absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 In the application, the commands are located in the `src/app/console/commands` folder.
 By default, an application has no command, but Node IoC makes it a breeze to create a command.
-To have a quick introduction on commands, you may want to start with the `Create a command` first step.
+To have a quick introduction to commands, you may want to start with the `Create a command` first step.

 All the commands in the commands folder are automatically loaded by the application kernel (`src/app/console/Kernel.js`), before handling the request.
 At the auto-registration point, all the service providers were booted, so all the services are available and can be injected.

-For the commands, there is no dynamic namespaces based on folder structure, so you can organize your commands the way you want in the dedicated folder.
+For the commands, there are no dynamic namespaces based on the folder structure, so you can organize your commands the way you want in the dedicated folder.